Explore the Speakers

 Nicola Jacobs

 Nicola will share the evidence as to why handwriting is a key skill for learning (it's not just about presentation!), before explaining some of the principles of effective handwriting teaching.
-She will talk through free Oak Academy handwriting resources and ways you could use these for whole class teaching or targeted interventions.
+She will talk through free Oak Academy handwriting resources and the ways these can be used for whole class teaching or targeted interventions.

 Primary; Secondary; Non-teaching / Support staff